geudde/attic-chest/pages/06.season-5/06.meeting-63/09.justice/docs.md

 Lest rivals should again deceive,
 Your critic eyes, I’ll fix some signs
 By which you’ll know Scriblerus’ lines.
-The first and best, that Pindus’ quire
+The first and best, that Pindus’ choir
 Fill them with spirit, grace and fire;
 Next graphic elegance and skill
 With the same pen my page do fill